 What to Expect

-Each of the food truck festivals features twenty or more food trucks serving everything from ice cream to pizza, mini donuts, and Greek, Chinese, Thai, Japanese and other ethnic cuisine.
+In a typical year each of the food truck festivals features twenty or more food trucks serving everything from ice cream to pizza, mini donuts, and Greek, Chinese, Thai, Japanese and other ethnic cuisine.
 The festivals also feature live music and a small vendor market.

-Check out the Greater Vancouver Food Truck Festival website for more information about the organization behind this great series of food truck-related events.
+Check out the Greater Vancouver Food Truck Festival website for more information about the organization behind this series of food truck-related events.

 To learn more about these and other similar events, click Lower Mainland Food Truck Festivals.